xtclang/xvm/README.md

 #### Always work in a branch.
 Do not work directly in master

-XTC will very soon switch to only allowing putting code onto the master branch through a pull request in a sub branch.
+XTC will very soon switch to only allowing putting code onto the master branch through a pull request in a sub-branch.

 In order to minimize git merges, and to keep master clean, with a minimum of complexity, the recommended workflow for submitting a pull request is as follows: